-Research Associate at the centre for Competitive Advantage in the Global Economy (CAGE), University of Warwick
+Research Theme Leader, Centre for Competitive Advantage in the Global Economy

 Collaboration between CAGE and the Centre for Development Economics (CDE), Delhi School of Economics.